 What are the negative effects of wildfire?

 When a severe fire sweeps across a forest, it can burn all living vegetation.
-Steep mountainous slopes become vulnerable to erosion and wash-outs that impair downstream water quality.
+Steep mountainous slopes become vulnerable to erosion and wash-outs that impair soil quality and downstream water quality.

-After severe fires, our forests can take decades to recover, if they do at all.
+After severe fires, forests can take decades to recover, if they do at all.
+The greatest threat to some of burned forests is losing rich, diverse native forest habitat to brush or other non-forested habitat.
 Tree planting helps restore these areas to become forested once again.

 How does tree planting help our forests recover from wildfire?

 By restoring forest cover, tree planting helps the landscape recover from wildfire.
 Prompt reforestation is important to prevent soil erosion and protect water quality in downstream rivers and lakes.
-Tree planting ensures that our forests can provide important wildlife habitat, sequester carbon dioxide and offer beautiful recreational opportunities for visitors.
+Tree planting ensures that National Forests can provide important wildlife habitat, sequester carbon and offer beautiful recreational opportunities for visitors.

-The trees that we plant are critical for our future forests.
+The trees that we plant are critical for the future of these forests.
 Since we can’t restore every single acre, we rely on the trees that we plant to mature and become a seed source for future forests.

-How can I help our National Forests recover from wildfire?
+How can I help National Forests recover from wildfire?

 Our forests need our help.
-Through our campaign to plant 50 million trees, we’re helping restore forests after wildfire.
-But we can’t do it alone.
+Through NFF's Reforestation Program, we’re helping restore forests after wildfire, but we can’t do it alone.
 We invite you to: